Skip to content

 bun run --filter widget build

-The output is written to apps/native/WolfWave/Resources/widget.html.
-Open that file directly in a browser to spot-check, or run the native app and point your browser at http://localhost:<widgetHTTPPort>/.
+Output lands at apps/native/WolfWave/Resources/widget.html.
+To spot-check, open that file directly in a browser, or run the native app and point your browser at http://localhost:<widgetHTTPPort>/.

 • Xcode.
-A pre-build Run Script phase (Build OBS Widget (Tailwind → inline)) runs bun run --filter widget build whenever any input file changes.
-If bun isn't on PATH the script exits 0 with a warning, so a fresh clone without the JS toolchain still builds.
+A pre-build Run Script phase (Build OBS Widget (Tailwind → inline)) runs bun run --filter widget build whenever an input file changes.
+No bun on PATH?
+The script exits 0 with a warning, so a fresh clone without the JS toolchain still builds.
 It just bundles whatever widget.html is committed.

 Security

-The token is enforced as a WebSocket subprotocol, not a query parameter.
+The token is a WebSocket subprotocol, not a query parameter.
 The native server (WebSocketServerAuthTests) rejects any client that doesn't present Sec-WebSocket-Protocol: wolfwave.token.<hex> matching the per-install token stored in the macOS Keychain.

-For loopback peers, WidgetHTTPService substitutes the live token into the served widget.html automatically.
-For LAN peers (two-PC streamers, phones), the token must be appended manually to the URL.
-Settings → Stream Widgets exposes the URL with the token baked in.
+• LAN peers (two-PC streamers, phones): append the token to the URL yourself.
+Settings → Stream Widgets exposes the URL with the token already baked in.

 See also